 Regulatory Sets are a way to check pilot crew activity (e.g. duty time, rest time, flight hours, night landings, etc.) against a defined standard or limitation.
-Once created, they may be applied to a trip or flight leg, which will then check the crew assigned against the requirements and issue an alert or warning in the Trip Snapshot accordingly.
+Once created, they may be applied to a trip or flight leg, which will then check the crew assigned against the requirements and issue an alert or warning in the Trip Feasibility accordingly.

 This article will cover how to:

 - access, create, edit and delete Regulatory Sets; and

 - create basic settings of a Regulatory Set.

 Note: Both Regulatory Sets and Programs/Training items will create alerts in the Crew section of the Trip Snapshot.
 It is recommended to use training items for tracking medical currency, training dates, and other requirements that have a set due date and are not related with duty/flight activities and are not variable (except for grace periods).
 See: Crew Records: Programs

 All current Regulatory Sets for the account will be listed here.

 Use the blue Create New button for a new set.
 A pop-up will prompt a name and Regulatory Type the set may be applied.
 Both of these may be edited later.
 Once saved, it will automatically refresh to the page to edit other values.

 Click the yellow Edit button to access the set page to change values.
 Any blue text may be selected to edit; use the blue check to save.
 Or select the blue edit pen button next to a value to change.